NathanKewley/Japanese/Grammar/conjugating/conjugations2.md

 ## Conjugation Columns (Other Forms)

-All `Godan` verbs are in the centre `う` row in thier dicitonary form.
+All `Godan` verbs are in the centre `う` row in their dictionary form.
 Conjugating requires moving across the kana chart (Left <--> right in the one below).

-The last `う` sound of the Verb is replaced with the sound in the corresponding colums of each conjugation type.
+The last `う` sound of the Verb is replaced with the sound in the corresponding colum of each conjugation type.

 ```text
     <------>